Barclays Analysts Give Delivery Hero (ETR:DHER) a €68.50 Price Target

-Barclays set a €68.50 ($69.90) target price on Delivery Hero (ETR:DHER – Get Rating) in a research report sent to investors on Monday morning, Borsen Zeitung reports.
+Barclays set a €68.50 ($70.62) price target on Delivery Hero (ETR:DHER – Get Rating) in a research report sent to investors on Monday, Borsen Zeitung reports.

 Delivery Hero Company Profile